'We couldn't see anything': UAE commute time doubles as heavy fog strikes again

 “Maybe they're going too fast because their initial planning is not good.
 It's all about being extra careful, about the time considerations,” he said.

-"When we know it will take longer, normally we have to start earlier, we have to plan our trip better, maybe we try to stay off the roads altogether or we wait until the forecast is [for the fog to have] disappeared or we ask our boss if we can work from home.
-People have a tendency to run late and they try to catch up on lost time on the roads, and this is especially dangerous in foggy conditions."
+“When we know it will take longer, normally we have to start earlier, we have to plan our trip better, maybe we try to stay off the roads altogether or we wait until the forecast is [for the fog to have] disappeared, or we ask our boss if we can work from home.
+People have a tendency to run late and they try to catch up on lost time on the roads, and this is especially dangerous in foggy conditions.”

-In bad weather Road Safety UAE recommends drivers use low-beam headlights and front and rear fog lights.
+In bad weather, Road Safety UAE recommends drivers use low-beam headlights and front and rear fog lights.

-Is fog more common than it used to be?
+Is fog more common now?

 Research at Khalifa University in Abu Dhabi indicates that periods of fog lasting for several days in the UAE have become more common, although the severity may be decreasing.